Skip to main content

 Protidaan: Chapter Eighteen

 Nightmares are of two types.
 Ones that happen in real life, and ones that happen in dreams.
-The latter, although responsible for many sleepless nights as children, was far better.
+The latter, although responsible for many sleepless nights as a child, was far better.
 I remember most of the time, as electricity at Punnya was not as efficient as that in the cities, with only the new neighbourhood houses lit up by the overhead wires, evenings would see long power cuts.
 Ma would make us sit in a circle in the open courtyard and light a kerosene hurricane lamp in the middle.
 It was enough to make our faces visible in the flickering light and darkness that surrounded us.
 Lata would sit close by her, and Ananta on her lap, as Dada waved the hand fan over us, while we indulged in ghost stories.
 Sometimes Bibha would hold on to me as Ma kept Lata and Ananta close to her, and narrated tales from her native village, stories about Bhoot, Petni and Pishach.
-I remember that after those stories, if the lights didn’t come past my bedtime, I was wide awake, scared that sleeping might give me nightmares.
+I remember that after those stories, if the lights didn’t come on past my bedtime, I was wide awake, scared that sleeping might give me nightmares.
 But those nightmares were nothing compared to the ones we had in broad daylight.

 “Deb Da?”
 Lata’s scared voice made me look up from my work as she stood at the threshold of the Kajanchi Khana, unsure, with what looked like a letter in her hand.
 Her voice trembled as she managed to say “Didi.”
 I got up from my chair with a frown and walked up to her, almost snatching the letter from her hand.
 It was a letter, written by Bibha, addressed to Lata.